devleaks/cockpitdecks-docs/docs/Resources/Deck Internals.md

 Cockpitdecks is designed to accommodate different deck types.
-To allow Cockpitdeck to manage a new deck type, two interfaces need to be provided.
+To allow Cockpitdecks to manage a new deck type, two interfaces need to be provided.

 ## Glossary

 A Deck is a physical device.
 It has

-- a Manufacturer
+- a Manufacturer (`brand`))
-- a Model name
+- a Model name (`model`)
-- a Serial number
+- a Serial number, supplied in the `secret.yaml` file.

 Inside Cockpitdecks, a Deck has the following attributes:

-- a **Type**, which is an internal name for a deck "model".
+- A **Type**, which is an internal name for a deck "model".
 The **Type** of a Deck explicitely describes the capabilities of the Deck (number of buttons, display capabilities, etc.)
-- a **Driver**, which is a link to the software that make the "bridge" between Cockpitdecks and the device connected to the computer.
+- A **Driver**, which is a link to the software that make the "bridge" between Cockpitdecks and the device connected to the computer.

 # Deck Types
-All buttons available for interaction are listed in a configuration file that enumerates all buttons, their interaction and display capabilities.
+All buttons available for interaction are listed in a configuration file that enumerates all buttons, their possible interaction and display capabilities.
-Here is a configuration file for a Loupedeck Loupedecklive device.
+Here is a configuration file for a Loupedeck LoupedeckLive device.

 ```yaml
 # This is the description of a deck's capabilities for a Loupedeck LoupedeckLive device